 By Ron Maloney

-If you’re an appraiser you likely have some concerns about your health and business.
+If you’re an appraiser you likely have some concerns about your health and your business.

-The phrase “sitting is the new smoking” itself implies a whole set of issues for those like us who spend a lot of time at our desks.
+The phrase “sitting is the new smoking” itself implies a whole set of health issues for those like us, who spend a lot of time at our desks.

-The reality is the health challenges we face aren't going to just go away on their own.
+You know that health challenges aren't just going to go away on their own.

-The question is: how can you take control of your health?
+So the question is, how can you take control of your health?

-One of the biggest reasons I take care of my health is because I know it has a positive effect on my business.
+One of the biggest reasons I take care of my health is because of the positive effect it has on my business.

-If your health plummets your business would most certainly fail or your ability to hold down a job could be in serious jeopardy.
+You could look at it another way too; if your health plummets your business would most certainly struggle if not outright fail, or your ability to hold down a job could be in serious jeopardy.

-He directly correlates his success as an inspirational and passionate leader to a foundation of 3 simple things: exercise, good nutrition and quality sleep.
+He directly correlates his success as an inspirational and passionate leader to a foundation of 3 simple things: exercise, good nutrition and quality sleep¹.

 What Jeff knows is in order to have the energy, focus and positive mindset to lead his company to success, he first needs to be healthy.

-And recent studies1 have shown that even moderate physical activity offers big benefits, including better immunity, healthier body weight, improved sleep and a sharper mind.
+And recent studies have shown that even moderate physical activity offers big benefits, including better immunity, healthier body weight, improved sleep and a sharper mind².

-It’s even been reported2 that those who exercise regularly make $25,000 more than those who never go to the gym!
+It’s even been reported that those who exercise regularly make $25,000 more than those who never go to the gym³!

-It’s clear that good nutrition, fitness and sufficient sleep bring personal rewards ranging from reduced risk of illness to weight loss.
-As well as the professional benefits to withstand physical and mental demands.
+Good nutrition, fitness and sufficient sleep bring a variety of personal rewards ranging from: reduced risk of illness to weight management, to sustained energy and focus, to a better mood and attitude.

-Combined, these benefits help mitigate the challenges we face and can add up to both individual and business success.
+Combined, these benefits can help mitigate the challenges we Appraisers face and can add up to both individual and professional success.

 Have You Made Health a Priority?